Without data analysis, BI is pointless

 How do you select the right data analytics software?

 In the past, a lot of attention has been paid to the selection process of data analysis software.
-However, Abramse has the impression that tools don’t really make the difference these days.
-He has also had good experience with Google Data Studio, a free online tool that can also get you a long way.
+However, Abramse has the impression that tools don’t really make a difference these days.
+He has also had good experience with Google Data Studio, a free online tool that can also go a long way.
 According to him, it is better to invest the time and energy in other important matters such as the data literacy of your employees.

 Van Beek: “Moreover, with our online guides (the BI & Analytics Guide and the ETL and Data Integration Guide), we have made the entire process of vendor selection transparent, which can save you a lot of time.
 In this regard, I would like to point out the topics of Data discovery and Self-service BI.”